-We have audited the financial statements of DIAL Doncaster for the year ended 31 March 2012 which comprise the statement of financial activities, including the summary income and expenditure account, the balance sheet and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the Financial Reporting Standard for Smaller Entities (Effective April 2008) (United Kingdom Generally Accepted Accounting Practice applicable to Smaller Entities).
+We have audited the financial statements of DIAL Doncaster for the year ended 31 March 2013 which comprise the statement of financial activities, including the income and expenditure account, the balance sheet and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-This report is made solely to the charity's members as a body, in accordance with Chapter 3 of part 16 of the Companies Act 2006.
+This report is made solely to the charity's members as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
 Our audit work has been undertaken so that we might state to the charity's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charity and the charity's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of trustees and auditor
+Respective responsibilities of directors and auditor

-As explained more fully in the statement of trustees' responsibilities, the trustees (who are also the directors of the company for the purposes of company law) are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of Directors' Responsibilities, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
 We have been appointed as auditor under the Companies Act 2006 and report in accordance with that Act.

 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.